-When it comes to positive and constructive feedback, it’s important to initiate conversations quickly with the seller.
+When it comes to positive and constructive employee feedback, it’s important to initiate conversations quickly with the seller.
 Give feedback immediately after the event prompting the feedback, or as soon as time allows.
 Being immediate ensures your employee precisely remembers the action being referenced, and of course, decreases the chances that you forget to give the feedback.

 Poor Feedback: “Oh I forgot to tell you a couple of weeks ago.
 The meeting you held with ‘X’ prospect could have been better if you had done X, Y, Z. Did you remember to do that in the next call?”

 Positive Feedback: “Let’s have a quick chat about the meeting you just held.
 I want to know how you think it went and what you’re planning for the next call.
 I have a couple of suggestions that might make future conversations smoother.”

 Especially when it comes to correcting sales behaviors, try to approach the conversation as a coaching opportunity.
 You should offer your help in a way that benefits and makes the rep stronger now.
 Waiting to give feedback when events and conversations are no longer fresh in the mind won’t help the seller or your pipeline improve.

 7. Always Provide a Solution or Plan of Action

 Sales performance reviews should focus on the seller’s responsibilities in their role and their effectiveness.
-The result should be a list of achievements and a plan of action to address any areas where reps need to improve.
+The result should be recognition of achievements in the workplace, as well as a plan of action to address any areas where reps need to improve.